darkconsole/dse-stocking-outfit/README.md

 # For Minor Clipping

-Keep in mind that if the armour base body is the wrong shape the stockings will clip them.
-I have had to "fix" a lot of armours because they were using either the old CBBE shape, a UNP shape, or just for some stupid reason or another they just modified the base shape.
+Keep in mind that if the armour base body is the wrong shape even slightly the stockings will clip them the tollerance is so tight.
+I have had to "fix" a lot of armours.
+Here are some reasons why:

+* It was a [U]UNP shape someone ported from Oldrim.
+* It was an old CBBE shape someone ported from Oldrim.
+* It was just a really old Bodyslide Project so it was actually missing some modern sliders, like Knee Shape, which, BTW, only exists because I bitched about CBBE having no knees lol.
+* For some stupid reason or another they just unsmartly modified the base shape.

 Here is a quick How-To fix armours that are slightly off.

 1) Load the BodySlide Project in Outfit Studio
 2) delete the green base body shape from the list.